abrowndeveloper/cb-test/README.md

 Using the provided solution, create the following

 - A page to list and search for products
-- Basic CRUD around products and/or categories
+- A responsive UI
+- A way to view which products come from what category
 - Any validation, error handling, or business rules you think make sense for this kind of data

 For the UI, pick whatever you're comfortable with — vanilla JS or a framework.